Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- He's also rushed 37 times for 50 yards and three touchdowns, averaging 3.1 yards per game.

-- The 49ers, who rank 13th in the NFL in points scored, have attempted a pass 50.7% of the time while running the ball 49.3% of the time.

-- Garoppolo has thrown 51 passes in the red zone this season, 44.7% of his team's red zone plays.
+- Garoppolo has attempted 51 of his 409 passes in the red zone, accounting for 44.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Rams.